ezweave/ezweave-monads/README.md

 ```

 Where this can get _really_ powerful is when we start tying it into multiple layers of functions and bringing in more monads!
 Which brings us to...

+A moment of introspection.

+While there is a definition of _monad_ we will eventually uncover, let's talk about naming.

+## What's in a name?